 FUTURE-EDIT: Degree done will move to EC2 when bored.

-FUTURE-EDIT2: Fuck EC2.
+FUTURE-EDIT2: Not a fan of EC2.
 Moved it to Jamstack and Netlify, makes a lot more sense.

 This blog serves to